Security Forces Headquarters – Wanni

 Although it is primary a command of the Sri Lanka Army it coordinates operations and deployments of ground units of the Navy, Air Force and police with that of the army in that area.
 The Sri Lanka Navy units in the Northern Province come under the North Central Naval Area Command and Sri Lanka Air Force units come under its own Northern Zonal Command.

+Area of responsibility includes Anuradhapura District, Vavuniya District, and Mannar District.